 Most—myself included—don’t think of the music of the Star Trek franchise beyond its various themes and the pop music forays of cast members like William Shatner, Leonard Nimoy, Nichelle Nichols and Brent Spiner (let’s not get into the Beastie Boys thing in recent films—mixed feelings there).
 But upon recent 50th anniversary revisits, I was struck by the evocative soundtracks of original series episodes, chiefly the music composed by Gerald Fried.
 Perhaps no cues are as resonant as the deep, twangy songs Fried composed to evoke the inner mind of Spock, the emotionless Vulcan first officer.
-In an interview with blogger Jimmy J. Aquino in 2009, Fried explained his choice to utilize the bass for the character’s themes.
+In an interview with blogger Jimmy J. Aquino in 1999, Fried explained his choice to utilize the bass for the character’s themes.
 “Spock had a lot of trouble with emotion.
 If he did have any, he hardly knew how to get it out.
 Now if you try to play a lyrical line on a big thumpy bass guitar, you’re gonna have trouble sounding lyrical, so I thought it would be a match to write a lyrical theme but put it on the bass guitar.
 It somehow parallels Spock’s trouble and confusion with emotion.”

 Working with jazz guitar legend and Wrecking Crew member Barney Kessel, Fried created a number of haunting melodies, heard in episodes like the essential “Amok Time.”
-To my ears, it sounds very much like a Fender Bass VI, heard memorably on recordings by Glen Campbell, the Cure, and Angelo Badalamenti’s theme from Twin Peaks.
-The instrument produces a singular, evocative sound; a complicated tone for a complicated character. words/j woodbury
+To my ears, it sounds very much like a Fender Bass VI, heard memorably on recordings by Glen Campbell, and The Cure, though it could be a Danelectro baritone.
+Either way, it’s a singular, evocative sound; a complicated tone for a complicated character. words/j woodbury